stephenkostas/liferay-docs/discover/portal/articles/02-building-a-site/02-creating-a-site/03-managing-pages-with-navigation-menus.markdown

 3. Click and drag the *About Us* page to the bottom of the list.

-    Menus are updated as you make the changes, so you can leave the page after the changes are done.
+    Menus are updated as you make the changes, so you can leave the page after you make your changes.

 ![Figure x: Reorder the pages in the Navigation Menu.](../../../images/001-final-menu.png)

-You can create additional menus, but for now
+You can create additional menus, but for now you'll move on to creating content for the pages we already have.

 Great!
 Now that you have your site's pages created and organized, you'll add some applications to them.